-As of 10 December 2022, SIS of 95 FNS (63%) from 15 Partner countries are more than 10 years old or not available (Annex 2).
+As of 10 December 2022, SIS of 95 FNS (63%) from 15 Partner countries have out-of-date or missing SISs (Annex 2).

 The pre-review of the SIS (and map) for new Flyway Network Sites is done by the EAAFP Secretariat and the Science Unit.
 After review, the SIS and map are then referred to the relevant Working Groups/Task Forces, experts and the Technical sub-Committee to seek comments on the provided justification of the criteria met and other scientific aspects of the nomination following the MOP10 adopted process (MoP10/Document 10).
 After the practice since MoP10, some adjustments were proposed within Secretariat and with TsC to make the review process more clear (Annex 1).